cocreators-ee/apity/README.md

   readonly resp: Writable<ApiResponse<R> | undefined>

   // Svelte store that contains a promise for an API call.
-  // If you reload the requets using reload() function, this store will be updated. readonly ready: Writable<undefined | Promise<ApiResponse<R>>>
+  // If you reload the request using reload() function, this store will be updated. readonly ready: Writable<undefined | Promise<ApiResponse<R>>>

   // Function that reloads the request with the same parameteres.